solresol/ultrametric-trees/README.md

   some kind, I think

 - Maybe some kind of (interactive?) tool where you can look at a predicted word, and see the reasoning

+- Instructions on how to run the docker image in a kubernetes volume, or other common hosting platforms